 Kinion, E. (2016).
 We can't do it alone: Building interprofessional relationships.
 Presentation at the 2016 Montana Public Health Association Annual Conference, Billings, MT.

-Although her nursing background did not originally include oral health, Dr. Kinion’s research over the past decade and her expertise in interprofessional education have made her a respected authority among scholars and practitioners in the field.
-She has introduced an oral health curriculum to the MSU College of Nursing, where she co-teaches a seminar on the subject to nurse practitioner students.
-She also mentors graduate students who undertake projects related to oral health.
-“I learned that’s where I can help them the most,” she says, “and it’s something that’s desperately needed among nursing students who will work in rural areas.”
+Although her nursing background did not originally include oral health, Dr. Kinion’s research over the past decade and her expertise in interprofessional education made her a respected authority among scholars and practitioners in the field.
+She introduced an oral health curriculum to the MSU College of Nursing, where she co-taught a seminar on the subject to nurse practitioner students.
+She also mentored graduate students who undertake projects related to oral health.
+“I learned that’s where I can help them the most,” she said, “and it’s something that’s desperately needed among nursing students who will work in rural areas.”

 To Learn More

-Read more about the project in this excerpt from the Spring 2016 CAIRHE Newsletter.
+Read more about this original CAIRHE project in this excerpt from the Spring 2016 CAIRHE Newsletter.